YoungGolden/YoungGolden.github.io/LAB1.md

         }
     }

-    // Решим уравнение Ax = b для верхней треугольной матрицы A vector<double> x(n);
+    // Solve equation Ax=b for an upper triangular matrix A vector<double> x(n);
     for (int i=n-1; i>=0; i--) {
         x[i] = A[i][n]/A[i][i];